By, Tabitha Miki Head Floral Designer for Jolene Kaneshige Photography

 Eureka!
 I finally did it!
 I’ve been scheming over this project for weeks!
 The rose bud ice cubes were fabulous!
 Why am I so excited about flowers frozen in ice?
 It’s exactly that, beautiful, delicate, gleaming, rose buds frozen in clear ice!
 That, and well, it was a process!
-I thought that I could freeze the rose buds and fill the clear ice bucket with them to add that certain, “Je ne sais quoi” (translation: indefinable quality that makes something distinctive or attractive), to a luxurious, romantic, surprise proposal package.
-However, creating them was not as simple or as easy as I initially thought it would be.
+I thought that I could freeze the rose buds and fill the clear ice bucket with them to add that certain, “Je ne sais quoi” (translation: indefinable quality that makes something distinctive or attractive), to our luxurious Pink Rose Package for our romantic, surprise proposals, but creating them was not as simple or as easy as I initially thought it would be.
 It was actually quite a process, involving a lot of trial and error!

 Originally, I thought since rosebud heads are generally small, standard ice trays would be large enough to accommodate them.
 Wrong!
 They did not suffice!
 The rosebuds were not encased in ice, but peeking out of the ice.
 It was cool, but not quite the look I was going for or what I had envisioned!
 I decided to splurge and purchase the silicone ice cube molds!
 I went hunting through stores for 2 inch deep ice cube silicone molds, but no one had them available for in-store pick up, so I relented to waiting and ordered them on Amazon!